binary-butterfly/formifly/README.md

 To automatically localize all included default error messages, you can pass your own translation function to the FormiflyForm.
 In order for this to work, you will need a `formifly` namespace with all the translation strings included in [our custom i18n.ts](./src/js/helpers/i18n.ts) file.

+**Important Note**: Since version 3.0.0, the main bundle of formifly will no longer ship translation files.
+If you are not using i18next in your application, you need to import `formifly/i18n.es.js` in your application to use the default translations.

 If the validator takes any parameters, such as `min` for `StringValidator.minLength(min)`, these will be given to the translation function in an object as the second parameter, to allow automatic replacement of placeholders.